 The fellow will see patients in the following settings:

-The Sleep Disorders Center outpatient clinic and sleep laboratory at Children’s Medical Center.
+The Sleep Disorders Center outpatient clinic and sleep laboratory at Children’s Health℠ Children's Medical Center Dallas.

 The new William P. Clements, Jr. University Hospital (inpatients).

 Weekly fellowship didactics will cover a wide spectrum of sleep disorders and sleep physiology.
 In addition, weekly case presentations, weekly journal clubs and weekly Neuroscience Research Conferences will provide interaction with faculty and exposure to campus-wide research.